 The PrintSense printing system is comprised of several components: a user workstation, a Print Server, the Printer Accounting Server and printers.

 When a lab computer user requests a print job, the Printer Accounting server will automatically check to see if the account exists.
-If no account exists, using your Novell username and password the system automatically creates your account on the Printer Accounting Server.
 The system will automatically debit your account $0.05 for each page printed.